olekspyl/react/README.md

 # Your own phonebook

-This project is built on React in 2 variants: without using hooks (commit 'add readme') and with hooks (commit 'add hooks').
+This project is built on React in 3 variants: without using hooks (commit 'add readme'), with hooks (commit 'add hooks') and with Redux State Manager.
 It will help you saving your contacts and as needed deleting.

 ## Tools